If you're expecting a baby boy this year, consider these 18 baby names that reflect the joy of the great outdoors.

 I'm not sure why my mind thinks in this way, but regardless, if you name your newborn Dallas and he grows to have hunting property, don't forget me and be sure to remember where the name idea came from!

-I like the double “r” here more than one, but however you spell it, let’s keep it related to the outdoors and not Forrest Gump!
+I like the double "r" here more than one, but however you spell it, let's keep it related to the outdoors and not Forrest Gump!
 Your little one may not be a runner, but surely will love the outdoors if given the opportunity.
 And no one can justifiably call you a hippie for naming your kid Forrest.

-We understand the name “Double Barrel” or “Over-Under” wouldn’t suffice, and plus, Gauge just sounds like a really cool name.
-If you relate it to your shotgun or name your future son, Gauge is unique and a great name for the future outdoorsman.
+We understand the name "Double Barrel" or "Over-Under" wouldn't suffice, and plus, Gauge just sounds like a really cool name.
+If you relate it to your shotgun or name your future son, Gauge is unique and a great name for a future outdoorsy person.

 If you're listening to the radio, you may be thinking of the hip-hop artist Drake, but I can assure you we're relating this to the male duck, which happens to be the same name of your new little duckling.